 Skip to content

-Addo Sign / twoday and eIDAS: Secure digital signatures in compliance with EU legislation
+Addo Sign and eIDAS: Secure digital signatures in compliance with EU legislation

 Digital transactions and remote collaboration have become a regular part of daily operations for both private and public organizations.
 To ensure that these interactions are secure and legally compliant, the eIDAS RegulationElectronic Identification, Authentication and Trust Services – plays a crucial role.
 It establishes the legal framework for electronic signatures in the EU and ensures that digital signatures carry the same legal weight as handwritten ones.